pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 Because the `self.search()` method returns a result of type `Elasticsearch::Model::Response` instead of `ActiveRecord::Relation`, but they are similar and somewhat compatible, with a little bit of tricky handling you can make your view support both.
-This is useful if you would like to have your search page work with `ActiveRecord` queries as well without having to use another view.
+This is useful if you’d like to have your search page work with `ActiveRecord` queries as well, without having to use another view.

-Assuming that the results from `Elasticsearch`/`ActiveRecord` are stored in the `@results` variable you will always need to run `@results.respond_to? :es_method`, and verify that the Elastic Search method exists before you call it.
-This is how you will maintain compatibility with `ActiveRecord`.
+Assuming that the results from `Elasticsearch`/`ActiveRecord` are stored in the `@results` variable, you’ll always need to run `@results.respond_to? :es_method` and verify that the ES method exists before you call it.
+This is how you’ll maintain compatibility with `ActiveRecord`.

 ```slim
 - @results.each do |page|